sakawejsza/python1/README.md

   - You will need to change local file to the one for your machine
 # main.py
   - Uses local copy from localcopy.py to create a list of dates
+  - Assumes that every day has a transaction and they are all in order
-  - Then uses list of dates to find the number of request in the last year and total requests in the file
+  - Then uses list of dates to find the number of request in the last year(oct 12 1994- oct 12 1995) and total requests in the file